-Luckily, racing has gone back to normal in 2021 and all major races, including the Grand Tours, will take place according to their usual schedule.
+Luckily, racing has gone back to normal in 2021 and all major races.

 In the end, I suggest we look at 2020 from a positive angle and conclude that it was a good year for cycling overall.
 We can say with certainty that there are now more cyclists than ever before on the streets of the USA, many of whom will continue cycling even after the coronavirus pandemic ends.

 The one thing we can say with confidence is that nobody knows exactly what will happen by the end of 2021 or even in 2022.
 Several vaccines have been made by now, so a lot depends on the success of those vaccines against the virus.

 However, after doing some extensive research, looking at the numbers, and talking to industry representatives and officials, we’re sharing our main predictions and expectations with you.